intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/mistral/README.md

 # Mistral
-In this directory, you will find examples on how you could apply BigDL-LLM speculative decoding optimizations on Mistral models on [Intel GPUs](../README.md).
+In this directory, you will find examples on how you could run Mistral FP16 infernece with self-speculative decoding using BigDL-LLM on [Intel GPUs](../README.md).
 For illustration purposes,we utilize the [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) and [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) as reference Mistral models.

 ## 0. Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.